OFFIS-mosaik/mosaik/docs/mosaik-api/overview.rst

 How mosaik communicates with a simulator
 ========================================

-This section provides a general overview which API calls exists and when mosaik calls them.
+This section provides a general overview which API calls exist and when mosaik calls them.
 The following sections will go into more detail.

 When the connection between a simulator and mosaik is established, mosaik will first call ``init()``, optionally passing some global parameters to the simulator.
-The simulators returns some meta data describing itself.
+The simulator returns some metadata describing itself.

 Following this, mosaik may call ``create()`` multiple times in order to instantiate one of the models that the simulator implements.
 The return value contains information describing the entities created.

-The end of *create* phase and the beginning of the *step* (or simulation) phase is marked by a call to ``setup_done()``.
+The end of the *create* phase and the beginning of the *step* (or simulation) phase is marked by a call to ``setup_done()``.
 At this point, all entities are created and all relations between them are established.